 Both El-Hai and Bernstein said the conversation about the Israel-Palestine conflict on campus can get tense and far too personal, with El-Hai referring to online harassment for their anti-Zionist views, and Bernstein referring to feeling shamed into hiding her Zionist views for multiple years.

-According to Keir, conversations around the issue on campus often sideline Palestinian students.
+According to the former SJP member, conversations around the issue on campus often sideline Palestinian students.

-Keir also said she believes Occidental has continued to thwart a series of student movements by slowing the pace of activism and decision-making until students graduate and movements falter.
-She believes this tactic has been used against other unmet demands made by students such as the Oxy United for Black Liberation during the AGC Occupation and the failed movement for divestment of the endowment from fossil fuels.
+The former SJP member also said they believe Occidental has continued to thwart a series of student movements by slowing the pace of activism and decision-making until students graduate and movements falter.
+They said they believe this tactic has been used against other unmet demands made by students such as the Oxy United for Black Liberation during the AGC Occupation and the failed movement for divestment of the endowment from fossil fuels.

-“They don’t care as long as they keep making money,” Keir said.
+“They don’t care as long as they keep making money,” the former SJP member said.
 “And there is no reason to change the policy when they know that they can just keep telling students to kind of quiet down and shut up for the next year.”

-Keir said that in her research for divestment, she found that Cambridge Associates, the investment firm that the college uses, has an ethical portfolio called an ESG (Environmental, Social, and Governance), but the college has not chosen to use it.
+The former SJP member said that in their research for divestment, they found that Cambridge Associates, the investment firm that the college uses, has an ethical portfolio called an ESG (Environmental, Social, and Governance), but the college has not chosen to use it.